caewok/fvtt-elevation-ruler/README.md

 # Elevation Ruler

 This module allows the default Foundry measurement ruler to track change in elevation.
-Elevation can be changed while using the ruler in four ways:
+Elevation can be changed while using the ruler in five ways:
 1. Manually.
 Hit the specified hot key (default: '[' to increment and ']' to decrement).
 2. Token.
 When hovering over a token with the ruler, the origin or destination elevation (as applicable) will update.
 3. Elevated Vision.
 If the Elevated Vision module is present, it will use that elevation information.
 (Elevation Ruler v0.5+)